ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #create-target-vsi}
 {: faq}

 Yes.
-With RackWare's RMM **Auto-Provision** feature, you can create the target virtual server instance.
-For more information, see ["Bare metal to virtual server migration on a private network using RackWare RMM": option 2 of Step 1: Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network#set-up-provision-vpc-vsi).
+With RMM **Auto-Provision** feature, you can create the target virtual server instance.
+For more information, see ["Bare metal to virtual server migration on a private network with RMM": option 2 of Step 1: Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-pv-migration-private-network#set-up-provision-vpc-vsi).